 - Supporting our Communities and Environment

-Meetings will take place 3-4 times a year and the annual report will be compiled and made publicly available via Storengy UK’s website.
-The executive committee will then act upon any recommendations to improve the business and any impacts it may have on society.
+The executive committee act upon any recommendations to improve the business and any impacts it may have on society.

-Christine Gaskell CBE – the former chair of the Cheshire and Warrington Local Enterprise Partnership and ex HR Director for Bentley Motors – will take on the role of Chair of the Responsible Business Board.
-The Board also includes several distinguished scientists, business and community specialists, a high-profile Olympic gold medallist, together with three employee representatives.
+Christine Gaskell CBE – the former chair of the Cheshire and Warrington Local Enterprise Partnership and ex HR Director for Bentley Motors – has the role of Chair of the Responsible Business Board.
+The Board also includes several distinguished scientists, business and community specialists, an Olympic gold medallist, plus three employee representatives.

 More information on the Responsible Business Charter and Board will be published on this page.
 Periodic announcements will be made as the work of the Scrutiny Board progresses.